The Phantom City: Plot

 In the lonely hills of the American West lies Gold City, a ghost town with a haunted reputation.
-Once a bustling mining camp, it's now a desolate ruin—except for two remaining inhabitants, the mysterious old-timers Benedict (Charles Hill Mailes) and Simon (Jack McDonald).
+Once a bustling mining camp, it's now a desolate ruin—except for two remaining inhabitants, the mysterious old-timers Benedict and Simon.
 But the past stirs to life when three strangers are summoned there under strange circumstances.

-Sally Ann Drew (Eugenia Gilbert) and Joe Bridges (James Mason) are the legal owners of the abandoned Sally Ann Mine, thought to be worthless.
-The third newcomer is Tim Kelly (Ken Maynard), a rugged young adventurer who soon discovers that the mine holds more than memories.
+Sally Ann Drew and Joe Bridges are the legal owners of the abandoned Sally Ann Mine, thought to be worthless.
+The third newcomer is Tim Kelly, a rugged young adventurer who soon discovers that the mine holds more than memories.

 Bridges, driven by greed, sends men to break into the mine—but they are stopped by an unseen force.
 Their horses return riderless, carrying grim warnings pinned to their saddles.
 Bridges suspects Benedict and Simon know more than they admit.
-Just as tensions mount, Tim arrives with his trusty sidekick Blue (Blue Washington), and breaks up the conflict.
+Just as tensions mount, Tim arrives with his trusty sidekick Blue, and breaks up the conflict.
 At Benedict's cabin, Tim meets the spirited and brave Sally Ann, who is under Benedict's guardianship.

 Tim learns he is the son of Jim Kelly, the original discoverer of the mine, who was believed dead for years—framed and imprisoned long ago.
 As he begins to piece together the truth, Tim is warned off by the eerie “phantom” figure haunting the mine.

 To draw Bridges into the open, Tim sends Blue to a nearby town to withdraw $1,000, knowing Bridges will take the bait.
 Sure enough, Blue is held up and robbed.
 At a rickety saloon, Bridges and his gang celebrate—until Tim bursts in, revealing his identity and demanding justice.
 He forces Bridges to sign over his share of the mine as compensation for the stolen gold, letting him keep the thousand dollars as the “price.”

 But as Tim tries to leave, he falls through a rotting floorboard and is captured.
 Bridges and his men break into the mine and unmask the mysterious phantom—none other than Jim Kelly, Tim's long-lost father.
 Jim had secretly extracted a fortune in gold, guarding it for his son's return.

 Bridges plans a fast getaway with the gold.
 He locks Tim, Sally Ann, and Benedict inside, but Blue returns just in time to free them.
 Leaping onto his powerful horse Tarzan, Tim takes off in pursuit of Bridges, who flees in Sally Ann's stolen automobile.

 In a pulse-pounding climax, Tim races across open fields, down slopes, and overtakes the speeding car.
 The two men grapple in a brutal fight on the running board.
 As the car skids off a bank, Tim leaps to safety—but Bridges is hurled into a deadly tumble.

 With the gold recovered and justice served, the past is buried for good.
 Tim embraces Sally Ann, claiming both his rightful legacy—and his future.